 Vernon Adair Benson was born on September 19, 1924, in Granite Quarry, North Carolina, of Swedish and Irish descent.
 His father, William Luther Benson, was a brickmason.
 His mother, born Ruth Elizabeth Foster, was a homemaker.
 Vern’s one brother, William Luther Jr., became an accountant.

-When he wasn’t on the road with baseball, Benson did not stray far from his native soil, living in either Granite Quarry or neighboring Salisbury.
+When he wasn’t on the road with baseball, Benson did not stray far from his native soil, living in either Granite Quarry or neighboring Salisbury until his death.
 He and his wife, Rachael Lyerly Benson, were married for more than 61 years – from October 23, 1946, until she died in April 2008.
-The Bensons had two daughters, Bonnie and Robin.
-In addition to Benson’s seven grandchildren, he has become a great-grandfather.
+The Bensons had two daughters, Bonnie and Robin, and a son named Vernon Randall (“Randy”).
+In addition to seven grandchildren, he became the great-grandfather of seven.

 Growing up, Benson played baseball and basketball at Granite Quarry High School.
 After high school he entered Catawba College in Salisbury in 1942, where he focused on baseball.
 Records he set include a streak of 16 games with a run scored.
 The Catawba Sports Hall of Fame inducted him as part of its second class in 1978.